Can I Eat Expired Jelly: Understanding Food Safety and Storage

 • The expiration date indicates the manufacturer's recommendation for consuming the product at its peak quality.

-• Consuming jelly past the expiration date doesn't necessarily mean it's unsafe to eat but may result in changes in taste, texture, or color.
+• Consuming jelly past the expiration date doesn't necessarily mean it's unsafe to eat but may can increase the likelihood of changes in taste, texture, or color.

 Factors Affecting Jelly's Shelf Life